 How to Get Into Cornell: Admissions Data and Strategies

-Successful applicants to Cornell University universally possess an ‘A’ average in a rigorous high school curriculum, stellar SAT scores, as well as a record of accomplishment outside of the classroom in (typically) two or more extracurricular activities.
-However, these attributes are necessary but often not sufficient, as Cornell rejects almost 90% of the homogeneous horde of high-achieving candidates who apply each year.
+Successful applicants to Cornell University universally possess an ‘A’ average in a rigorous high school curriculum, stellar SAT/ACT scores (with some pandemic-driven exceptions), as well as a record of accomplishment outside of the classroom in (typically) two or more extracurricular activities.
+However, these attributes are necessary but often not sufficient, as Cornell rejects over 90% of the homogeneous horde of high-achieving candidates who apply each year.